grc-iit/website/docs/05-jarvis/02-jarvis-cd/03-resource-graph.md

 This will store the network information available per host.

+We use a utility named chi-nettest to identify properties of networks.
+Mainly, we use this program to detect whether we can send data over it.

 ## CPU Graph

 CPU information can be helpful for determining information such as the number